ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

    this.RegisterHtmlCustomEventHandler("OpenedStateChanged", OnOpenedStateChanged, isDetailJson: false);
    ```

-2. Add the implementations for the 2 handles in the class:
+2. Add the implementation for the two handlers in the class:

    ``` csharp
    private void OnDateChanged(object sender, HtmlCustomEventArgs e)